olivierklaver/Sketchpad/README.md

 ## Sketchpad - a canvas prototyping framework inspired by Processing and Codea.

-Sketchpad is a simple framework for writing HTML5 Canvas programs.
+Sketchpad is a simple framework for prototyping HTML5 Canvas programs quickly.

 ## API